 It is worth checking when the sun will rise (you can ask us too).
 Whether you sleep in our camp, near our camp, or in our ‘cave’, the sunrise is something you don’t want to miss.
 You can ask us for the best places where you can watch the sunrise.
 At 7 AM, breakfast is ready for you.
 Afterward, we pack our things and return to Rum village.
 You arrive at our office between 8 and 8.30 AM.
 After the check-out, we say goodbye, and you can continue your journey.

 Prices of the Wadi Rum desert tour Wadi Sabet

 Prices for groups of 5 and more persons are available on request.
 You can use our contact form to ask about the price.

 Possible extensions for the Wadi Rum desert tour Wadi Sabet

-We offer the following two options for camel riding:
+We offer the following three options for camel riding: